Higgins, O'Sullivan, Williams, and Hendry at the John Virgo Trophy

 “He can just brush off bad shots.
 You still have to scrape him off the table, but if he loses, he has forgotten about it two seconds after leaving the table.”

-The continued success of the Class of ’92 in recent seasons has coincided with the rise of a powerful new Chinese contingent in snooker, with recent world champions Zhao Xintong and Wu Yize helping to expand the sport’s popularity in Asia.
+The continued success of the Class of ’92 in recent seasons, meanwhile, has coincided with the rise of a powerful new Chinese contingent in snooker, with recent world champions Zhao Xintong and Wu Yize helping to expand the sport’s popularity in Asia.

 However, Hendry was unsure whether another generation would be able to replicate the remarkable standards set by O’Sullivan, Higgins, and Williams – especially in the UK.